indisoluble/Answers/README.md

 * Create/delete a question
 * Add options to a question
-* Create answers
+* Create/delete an answer
 * Pull to refresh to manually trigger a synchronization

 ## HOWTO create an answer

 1. Press + to create a question
 2. Select a question
+3. Press + to create an answer
-3. Press + to create an option
+4. Press + to create an option
-4. Select one or multiple options and press Save
+5. Select one or multiple options and press Save

 ## Synchronization